WanHuang0/DS_group1/reports/report_2.md

-Task 3

- A docker build context is the set of files located in the specified PATH or URL.
-The context and dockerfile are used to build docker images from.

-Task 4

-The Python Package Index can be useful for assessing the quality of a given python package.
-Factors to include in the evaluation of a given package are:
-1) Number of stars on GitHub
-2) License of the project
-3) is the use compliant with the licence?
-4) Does the package has its own GitHub repository or homepage?
-5) The quality of the README.md file
-6) Popularity on Stack Overflow
-7) The date of the last commit
-8) Do the bugtracker exist?

-Modules for python script:

-We  have decided to split the python code into 4 modules:
-1) Data preparation and scaling the image
-2) Building the model
-3) Training the model
-4) Evaluating the trained model

-Above split seems to be the only one sufficient for this code as it contains the intuitive division into parts that are needed for any project with trained models.

 # Milestone 2
 ## Task 2
 ### 1. - What is a Hash function
 While transferring a file from one computer to another it is often important to ensure that the copied file is the same as the source.
 One method one could use is called `hashing`, which is essentially a process that translates information about the file into a code.
 Two hash values (of the original file and its copy) can be compared to ensure the files are equal.